 If you’re a photographer out in the field shooting wildlife, families, scenery, brides, grooms, polka bands, or whatever, this will make displaying those precious shots a breeze.

 You probably won’t have much choice in charging options either, so your best travel wifi router being battery-powered is a plus.
 As a small wireless router, it’s efficient and versatile.
 It provides a moderate range and can stream video quite well.

 Transports data at a max speed of 150Mbps with a 2.4 GHz band connection.

-This unit may be the best travel wireless router for more advanced users who are looking for maximum power and flexibility.
-Features dual band wifi, three-gigabit ethernet ports and has OpenVPN pre-installed.
+This unit may be the best travel wireless router for more advanced users looking for maximum power and flexibility.
+Features dual band wifi, three-gigabit ethernet ports, and has OpenVPN pre-installed.

 No matter what kind of hotel wifi you’re stuck with, this traveling router offers privacy and security.
-Can also be used as a portable wifi access point in your home.
+It can also be a portable wifi access point in your home.
 Data transfer comes at a rate of 750.00 MB per second.

 A portable travel router that keeps you secure is important if you’re on the road more days than you’d like to admit (or maybe you love sleeping in a different city every night).

 This travel router is also a 4G LTE mobile hotspot that protects you no matter where you are.
 OpenVPN and OpenWrt provide high levels of safety and security.

 It also has dual-band support, and the data transfer rate is 433.0 Mb per second.
 Quickly transfer files between devices with a microSD card reader or USB port.

 - Pros: TDR and VPN support, 4G LTE support, WireGuard encryption